-The friend I do most of my travelling with, Kate, knew money was tight for me, but she was ready for our next trip.
+Kate, the friend I do most of my travelling with, knew money was tight for me, but she was ready for our next trip.
 So I said yes.

 She told me the dates and approximate times of the flights, prepared me for a lot of walking, and sent updates on the weather forecast.
 Our destination remained unsaid.

 Our flight was early, around 7 a.m., so we spent the night before in an airport hotel.
 I woke up with no idea what country I’d be in that afternoon.

 As we approached the airport scanners, Kate pulled out two boarding passes and thrust one slip of paper into my hands.